amrita122/90DaysOfDevOps/2025/docker/solution.md

 - Reflect on how these insights might influence your image optimization or overall security strategy.
 - Optional: Include screenshots or attach the saved report file (scout_report.txt) as evidence of your analysis.

-## 🌿 Task  10: Documentation and Critical Reflection
+## ðŸŒ¿ Task  10: Documentation and Critical Reflection
 1. Update solution.md:
   - List all the commands and steps you executed.
   - Provide explanations for each task and detail any improvements made (e.g., image optimization with multi-stage builds).
-2. Reflect on Docker’s Impact:
+2. Reflect on Dockerâ€™s Impact:
   - Write a brief reflection on the importance of Docker in modern software development, discussing its benefits and potential challenges.

-��� How to Submit
+Ÿ“¢ How to Submit
 1. Push Your Final Work:
- - Ensure that your complete project—including your Dockerfile, docker-compose.yml, solution.md, and any additional files (e.g., the Docker Scout report if saved)—is committed and pushed to your repository.
+ - Ensure that your complete projectâ€”including your Dockerfile, docker-compose.yml, solution.md, and any additional files (e.g., the Docker Scout report if saved)â€”is committed and pushed to your repository.
  - Verify that all your changes are visible in your repository.
 2. Create a Pull Request (PR):
  - Open a PR from your working branch (e.g., docker-challenge) to the main repository.